inancgumus/learngo/02-write-your-first-program/README.md

     * List files in a directory: `ls`

----

-## BUILDING & RUNNING PROGRAMS:
+## BUILDING & RUNNING GO PROGRAMS:

 * **Build a Go program:**